Helen and Frank Schreider: National Geographic expeditions (1962–1970) – The Great Rift Valley, Alexander the Great, Taiwan, the Amazon

 After their Indonesian expedition, National Geographic hired the Schreiders as full-time staff, and sent them to explore the Great Rift Valley through Africa by Land Rover.
 Early in their travels they were invited to meet King Hussein of Jordan.
 Their journey is referred to in several sections of Linda Street's book Veils and Daggers: A Century of National Geographic's Representation of the Arab World.
 Afterwards, their pace increased, often leaving for the next journey before the last one had been published.
 From the Great Rift Valley, they went straight into their next expedition which was to follow in the footsteps of Alexander the Great – 24,000 miles – from Greece to India, across the Middle East, again by Land Rover.
 Years later National Geographic used one of Helen's Alexander assignment photos of an evening desert scene in Iran in their book, National Geographic Photographs: The Milestones.
 Their next assignment was to survey the situation in Taiwan.
 In the course of this they interviewed Madam and Chiang Kai-shek in their home where they were living in seclusion.

-From nation to nation they traveled, making friends, meeting dignitaries and capturing the beauty and uniqueness of each culture, people, and landscape they encountered.
+The group traveled between nations, meeting various dignitaries and documenting the cultures, people, and landscapes they encountered.

 Their last trip took them to the source of the Amazon River, where they built a wooden boat from an abandoned hull and named her "The Amazon Queen."
 Their new German shepherd, Balthazar, accompanied the couple as they managed to navigate and map the entire Amazon River, concluding that it was longer than the Nile.
 Highly enthused, they returned home to the National Geographic headquarters in Washington DC, but they were abruptly told by the head cartographer that he didn't want to see their maps and documents, adding, "Everyone knows the Nile is the longest river in the world" – and they were curtly dismissed.
 This led to further disillusionment with National Geographic, causing the Schreiders to resign from the company in 1970, the year that their book Exploring the Amazon was published.
 Years later, in 2007, Brazilian scientists claimed that the Amazon is longer than the Nile and therefore is the longest river in the world.
 So the Schreiders might have been right after all, 37 years earlier than the team of Brazilian scientists.